A NSW Government website

 Cleaning up dead fish in river

-Mass fish deaths at Menindee
+Responding to mass fish deaths at Menindee

-NSW Government agencies, along with Commonwealth and local partners have been undertaking water quality monitoring since early Spring 2022 to review dissolved oxygen conditions across NSW, identify potential risks to ecological communities, implement mitigating measures to evolving blackwater occurrences and respond to the mass fish death event in the Darling-Baaka River that occurred in March 2023.
-The fish deaths are believed to be attributed to hypoxia, caused by a combination of hypoxic blackwater, a high biovolume of algae, and a significant biomass of fish, as a result breeding following three wet years.
-Hypoxic blackwater is a naturally occurring phenomenon which causes extremely low dissolved oxygen levels.
+NSW Government agencies, along with the Australian Government and local partners have been undertaking water quality monitoring since early Spring 2022 to review dissolved oxygen conditions across NSW, identify potential risks to ecological communities, implement mitigating measures to evolving blackwater occurrences and respond to the mass fish death event in the Darling-Baaka River that occurred in March 2023.

 Menindee Lakes cultural significance